javo0101/introGIS/lessons.md

 1. Click on **Add**.
 2. Click **Add Layer from File**.
 3. Select **Choose File**.
-And navigate to where you have the zipped/compressed “NYCntaPerBlack” file saved on your computer.
+And navigate to where you have the zipped/compressed "NYCntaPerBlack" file saved on your computer.
-4. Feel free to leave the option “Generalize features for web display” selected.
-I’ve tried making maps with both this option and “Keep original features” and I’ve never noticed any difference.
+4. Feel free to leave the option "Generalize features for web display" selected.
+I’ve tried making maps with both this option and "Keep original features" and I’ve never noticed any difference.
  5. Click **Import Layer**.

 You should now see something that looks like a map of New York City, colored in by the Borough or another attribute.
 ArcGIS automatically selects an attribute to use to show on the map.